 Priority actions to deliver the Plan will be implemented over ten years, and will follow an adaptive management approach.
 A number of activities will be aligned to, and directly delivered by, complementary regional plans and strategies (such as whole-of-catchment planning or integrated water cycle management).

-A delivery plan with annual reporting, and two future 5-yearly evaluation reports, will ensure that the Plan’s actions remain focused and aligned.
-The delivery plan and the annual report for 2017-18 will be available in mid-2018 to provide detail on specific activities, program partners and expected outcomes for the first year of implementation.
+A Delivery Plan with annual reporting, and two future 5-yearly evaluation reports, will ensure that the Plan’s actions remain focused and aligned.
+The Delivery Plan will be available end of 2018 outlining how the Plan will be implemented including details on specific activities, program partners and expected outputs.
+The first annual report to provide a progress update of the Delivery Plan and will be available mid-2019.

 For more information on the State of the Bays reports, visit the Commissioner for Environmental Sustainability Victoria's website